COVID-19 Trade Impacts Resource Page

-Over the last month the Office of the U.S. Trade Representative has denied hundreds more requests for exclusions from the Section 301 additional tariffs on imports from China.
-USTR is continuing to review outstanding exclusion requests for List 1 and List 2 goods, imports of which are collectively worth about $50 billion, and has set a Sept.
-30 deadline for requests for List 3 goods, which are worth about $200 billion.
+Over the last month the Office of the U.S. Trade Representative has denied about a hundred more requests for exclusions from the Section 301 additional tariffs on imports from China and approved several hundred others.

-U.S. Customs and Border Protection has announced that no earlier than Sept.
-28 it will begin a test to allow Section 321 low-valued shipments, including those subject to partner government agency data requirements, to be entered via a new informal entry type 86 in the Automated Commercial Environment.
-This test is separate from one slated to begin Aug.
-22 under which additional data elements for Section 321 goods will be transmitted in advance of their arrival.
+On Sept.
+28 U.S. Customs and Border Protection will begin a test to allow Section 321 low-valued shipments, including those subject to partner government agency data requirements, to be entered via a new informal entry type 86 in the Automated Commercial Environment.
+CBP states that this new entry type is a test and is not mandatory for users.

 The framework recognizes the potential of trade-related activities and infrastructure to be used for terrorist purposes and outlines further actions to prevent such outcomes.

 Among other things, these regulations would implement CFIUS’s new jurisdiction over (a) certain non-controlling investments into certain U.S. businesses involved in critical technology, critical infrastructure, or sensitive personal data and (b) certain real estate transactions involving foreign persons.

 Additional exclusions from the Section 301 additional 25 percent tariff on List 1, 2, and 3 goods from China have been announced by the Office of the U.S. Trade Representative.
 These exclusions cover a total of 437 specially prepared product descriptions that reflect 1,170 exclusion requests.